Home > HVAC > What Does an HVAC System Cost? A Full Breakdown

 The federal government offers significant tax credits for homeowners who install high-efficiency HVAC systems.
 Through the Inflation Reduction Act, you can claim up to 30% of the installation cost.
 This includes a maximum of $600 for qualifying air conditioners and furnaces and up to $2,000 for heat pumps.
 To qualify, your new system must be installed by the end of 2025.
 Be sure to keep all the manufacturer documentation and your installation invoice.
 When it’s time to file your taxes, you’ll use IRS Form 5695 to claim your Residential Energy Credits.

-North Carolina Programs
+Explore North Carolina State Rebates

 On top of federal incentives, North Carolina often has its own programs to encourage energy-efficient home improvements.
 These state-level initiatives can provide extra rebates for installing ENERGY STAR-certified equipment, which helps reduce the cost of your HVAC upgrade even more.
 The availability of these programs can change, and they sometimes vary based on your specific location or utility provider.
 It’s always a good idea to check for current North Carolina incentives before you make a purchase.
 These programs are another great way to make high-efficiency home upgrades more affordable for your family.

-Local Utility Rebates
+Don’t Miss Out on Local Utility Rebates

 Don’t forget to check with your local utility company here in the Mocksville area.
 Many providers offer their own rebates to customers who install energy-efficient HVAC systems.
 These rebates directly reduce your upfront costs and are often easy to apply for.
 Since each utility has its own set of rules and offers, you’ll want to visit their website or call them directly to see what’s available.
 Pairing a utility rebate with federal and state incentives can lead to substantial savings.
 Plus, a new, efficient system kept in top shape with a service maintenance program will maximize those energy savings for years.

-How to Calculate Your HVAC’s TCO: A Step-by-Step Guide
+How to Calculate Your HVAC’s True Cost

 Figuring out the true cost of a new HVAC system feels like a huge task, but it doesn’t have to be.
 The key is to look past the initial price tag and calculate the Total Cost of Ownership, or TCO.
 This approach gives you a complete picture of what you’ll spend over the system’s entire life.
 It’s the smartest way to ensure you’re making a sound financial decision for your home or business, not just finding the cheapest option for today.
 By breaking it down into a few simple steps, you can confidently compare different systems and choose one that fits your budget now and in the future.